-Listing under the Local Government Local Environment Plan 6.4
+6.4 Listing under the Local Government Local Environment Plan

-The Assessment of Heritage Significance provided in Section 5.0 of this report has concluded that the subject site has local significance for its historical, associational, aesthetic, technical and social values in addition to its rarity and representativeness values.
+The Assessment of Heritage Significance provided in Section 5.0 of this report has concluded that the significance of the subject site is attributed to the existing Bushells factory building and the landscaped setting.
+The existing Bushells factory building and the landscaped setting demonstrate historical, associational, aesthetic, technical and social values in addition to its rarity and representativeness values at a local level.
 These findings were summarised in a Statement of Significance provided in Section 5.3.
 Thus, there is an opportunity for the inclusion of the place within Section 5 of the Canada Bay Local Environmental Plan 2013.